If you knew that your website had only seven seconds to impress your prospects, what would you change about it?

-Your website’s backend is as important as your site’s front end.
-It contributes to a user-friendly content management system, easy navigation and site compatibility with various devices, among the others.
+Your website’s backend is as important as your site’s frontend.
+It contributes to a user-friendly content management system, easy navigation and site compatibility with various devices.

 When it comes to backend development, a web consultant can help you with:

-- Develop and manage a content management system
+- Developing and managing a content management system

 Website Improvement #4: Search Engine Optimization And Content Strategy

-Organic search generates 53% of the total website traffic.
+Organic search generates 53% of total website traffic.

-There are three tactics that count for an effective organic search strategy:
+There are three tactics that stand out for an effective organic search strategy:

-- On-page SEO: It includes optimizing your content to allow search engines to understand its topic.
-The key factors to consider are keyword optimization, quality content, interlinking and more.
+- On-page SEO: This includes optimizing your content to allow search engines to understand its topic.
+Key factors to consider are keyword optimization, quality content and interlinking, among others.